Tips for Planning a Video shoot in Kansas City

 We talked to Kansas City local and DP Craig Campbell about the 10 tips you need to know before a video shoot in Kansas City.

 10. Airport: Mid-Continent Airport/MCI is located on the outermost northern part of town on the Missouri side.
 “Clients have panicked when told mid-flight they’re heading to Missouri when they need to be in Kansas, or when landing they only see open fields,” Campbell said.
+The Kansas City airport is the same whether you need to be in Missouri or Kansas– it just lands on the Missouri side.
 A rule of thumb when traveling to Kansas City is to double check which city you are heading to – the one in Missouri, or the one in Kansas?
 KCI airport is convenient because no matter the airline, your gate is next to an exit for ground transportation.

 9. Fountains: A fun fact that not many know about Kansas City is that it has the second most fountains in the world, just behind Rome.
 The Humane Society built the first fountain in 1904.
 These beautiful structures are a must-get shot for b-roll and you have a wide of variety to pick from.
 For more information on Kansas City Fountains, you can go to this website.